Cyphernk13/IITJ-Feedback-Extension/README.md

-﻿# IIT Feedback Extension
+﻿# IITJ Feedback Extension

-The IIT Feedback Extension is a Chrome extension designed to enhance the feedback process for IIT students.
+The IITJ Feedback Extension is a Chrome extension designed to enhance the feedback process for IIT students.
 This tool streamlines the submission of feedback and aims to improve user experience by simplifying the process.

 ## Installation Instructions